 Professor Tang’s Chinese publications include Postmodernism and Theories of Culture: Lectures by Professor Fredric Jameson (Shaanxi Teachers University Press, 1986), Re-reading: The People’s Literature and Art Movement and Its Ideology (Oxford University Press of [Hong Kong], 1993) and Speaking of Love: 69 Contemporary American Love Poems (Shanghai Literature and Arts Press, 2021).

 From November 2021 to February 2022, Professor Tang curated and produced the second season of Break Out, an online reading and dialogue series sponsored by the Hong Kong Poetry Festival Foundation.
-The seven episodes of the second season, featuring renowned poets from around the world, were streamed on Ifeng, YouTube, and Facebook and drew altogether over 2,850,000 hits.
+The seven episodes of the second season, featuring renowned poets from around the world, were streamed on Ifeng, YouTube, and Facebook and drew altogether over 2,850,000 viewer hits.

 It is my belief that a humanities or liberal arts education is indispensable to any meaningful efforts to appreciate the richness of human history or to imagine a shared and desirable future.

 - Visual culture

 - Sound studies